Leadership

 Monongahela National Forest, West Virginia - Fall Leadership Journey

-In late Fall 2021 and 2022, Seventh and Eighth Graders traveled to Monongahela National Forest in West Virginia for two four-day leadership journeys.
+In late Fall 2021-2023, Seventh and Eighth Graders traveled to Monongahela National Forest in West Virginia for two four-day leadership journeys.

 “The orienteering was pretty fun.
 I feel like we all did a good job of communicating.
 Even though we were getting pretty tired, we were still able to land almost exactly at the trail, which was what we aimed to do,” CJ N. ’23 said.